omics-datascience/Benchmarks-GGCA-vs-WGCNA/Readme.md

 1. Using datasets of different sizes.
 2. Using datasets with different numbers of combinations evaluated by the algorithms.

-The datasets used and how to obtain them are described below.
+The datasets used and how to get them are described below.
 This is followed by a section detailing the tests performed.

 ## Transcriptomic dataset